 Compliance Officer: The Educational Equity Compliance Officer Director has been designated as the District's Compliance Officer responsible to receive and direct the investigation of complaints under the UCP, maintain records of complaints and subsequent related actions, and to ensure District compliance with the law.
-For additional information regarding the District's UCP process or assistance in filing a complaint, please contact the Educational Equity Compliance Office at (213) 241-7682 or at: EquityCompliance@lausd.net.
+For additional information, please contact the Educational Equity Compliance Office at (213) 241-7682 or at: EquityCompliance@lausd.net.

-Notifications: The District shall annually notify in writing its students, parents/legal guardians, employees, District advisory committees, appropriate private school officials or representatives, and other interested school parties of these UCP procedures and the person responsible for processing complaints.
+Notifications: The District shall annually notify in writing its students, parents/legal guardians, employees, District advisory committees, appropriate private school officials, or representatives, and other interested school parties of these UCP procedures and the person responsible for processing complaints.